tomha85/Reinforce-Deep-Learning---Collab-and-Compet/report.md

 - *`Batch Size`*  =  128

 ---
-The figure below shows average rewards per episode as the agent is being trained.
-The training is terminated when the average reward per episode reaches 0.5.
-We were able to solve the environement in 2052 episodes.

 ![image](https://user-images.githubusercontent.com/31414852/115264247-205f7500-a104-11eb-8444-c0943e0869e2.png)

 ![image](https://user-images.githubusercontent.com/31414852/115264271-26555600-a104-11eb-80f5-4abd16452c0b.png)

+The training is terminated when the average reward per episode reaches 0.5.
+We were able to solve the environement in 1616 episodes.
 ### 4. Future Work
 We trained a the environment using DDPG algorithm.
 In future we can explore other algorithms like MADDPG.
 We can also tune the hyperparameters further to solve the environment in fewer number of episodes.